gosiamaria/Board-Games-Reviews-App/nc-games-reviews/README.md

 In order to leave and/or delete comments, the user needs to be logged in and is only able to delete their own comments.

+---
+## MINIMUM SETUP REQUIREMENTS

+Please make sure you have the following installed in order to use this API:

+- **Node.js v16.9.1** - Instructions on how to intall [here](https://nodejs.dev/learn/how-to-install-nodejs)

+---

 ## Instructions